 Christianity had humble origins among the people of Jerusalem but after initial struggles it was married to the Roman Empire, leading to dramatic shifts in its culture—the rise of the Catholic Church.
 Romans, you see, were system builders.
 They built cities and states, they had an elaborate system of pagan worship, and the society was rich, powerful, and sensual.
 How could one fit a religion that espoused simplicity and charity into an elaborate empire with considerable richness and power?

 The compromise was one that involved a special status for kings while replacing the priests of erstwhile pagan worship with the priests of a Church involved in elaborate worship.
 The religion that emerged was not purely what Christ had originally expounded, but one that Romans could accept, given their social and cultural needs.
 Why did the Romans accept it in the first place?
 The main reason was that a system of many gods and goddesses is not ultimately suited to build a cohesive society.
 Society was slowly disintegrating due to the variety of pagan demigod worshipers.
 A monotheistic system is easier to govern because you have only one God to contend with.
 Everybody can be aligned around a single deity, which is far better than many competing gods and goddesses.
-The Catholic Church, therefore, emerged out of political necessities of the time.
+The Catholic Church, therefore, emerged out of the political necessities of the time.
 The Roman Empire found that pagan worship was detrimental to its sustenance and it had to be replaced by a new religion.

 Of course, many adjustments for the benefit of priests and nobility had to be made just so that these nobles and priests bought into the idea of a new religion and would not resist it.
 Roman society became a little less hierarchical while Christianity incorporated a little bit more of hierarchy: it accepted the Divine Rights of the Kings and the special status of the priestly class, both of which had nothing to do with original Christianity, but were necessary adjustments to fit into the Roman Empire.

 As Christianity spread to other parts of the world, it had to contend with entire new social circumstances.
 Many people did not want the Divine Rights of the Kings, or the special status of Catholic priests.
-They wanted equality and self-determination, and the ability to interpret the Bible according to their realization, which led to the Protestant Reformation where some of the special statuses of the kings and Church was removed.
-As the demand for autonomy continued, the role of monarchy in religion itself was rejected, leading to the separation of religion and state, and the rise of democracy and capitalism, which were given a moral foundation in the Protestant religion.
+They wanted equality and self-determination, and the ability to interpret the Bible according to their realization, which led to the Protestant Reformation where some of the special statuses of the kings and Church were removed.
+As the demand for autonomy continued, the role of the monarchy in religion itself was rejected, leading to the separation of religion and state, and the rise of democracy and capitalism, which were given a moral foundation in the Protestant religion.

 Most of what we see today in Christianity comes from the fundamental idea that we are equal and have the right to self-determination.
 Since these are ideas that you cannot simply explain based on a material principle, the Christian religion is used to provide the moral foundations of the so-called “free world”.
-In this foundation, religion and God are personal matters and they are to be separated from the public matters.
+In this foundation, religion and God are personal matters and they are to be separated from public matters.
 So, you keep religion out of democracy and capitalism because that is the basis on which you have originally rejected the Divine Rights of the Kings and the hegemony of the Catholic Church.

 And once we separate the public and private domains, two side-effects are created.
 First, social conduct in the world is disconnected from questions of transcendence; this leads to the idea that I only have to accept Christianity as my faith, but I don’t have to worry about my social conduct because religion is a private matter and what I do in the social sphere (e.g. democracy and capitalism) is justified by my right to self-determination but does not influence my afterlife.
 Second, since we separate private and public spheres, religion (or its rejection) becomes a personal choice.
 The “divine right” to self-determination is established on Christian principles but the “divine obligation” to accept the consequences of actions is optional.
 As we can see, religion has been used to justify free choices, and then those free choices are employed to reject religion itself.